Smalleyed ray: Habitat and biology

 The smalleyed ray is a shallow water species, they tend not to be found in water deeper than 100 m, which prefers to hunt over substrates consisting of sand, mud and light shingle.
 They are known to enter estuaries.
 The main food of the smalleyed ray is fish, although it also likes squid.
 It is an ambush predator, which buries itself into the substrate from which it launches itself at prey as it comes into reach.
 They have also been recorded preying on other small marine animals such as worms and crustaceans when the opportunity arises, as well as scavenging on dead fish.
+Their diet changes as they grow, with juveniles primarily eating crustaceans and adults mainly eating bony fishes.
 This species is oviparous and the males and females pair in an embrace to mate.
-The female subsequently lays 54–61 eggs, rectangular capsules 6.6–10.0 cm in length and 4.1–6.3 cm across, with a stiff "horn" at each corner.
+The female subsequently lays 54–61 egg cases, rectangular capsules 6.6–10.0 cm in length and 4.1–6.3 cm across, with a stiff "horn" at each corner.
 They are deposited in sand or muddy areas, and once hatched, the young will follow larger objects, including their mother.
+Egg cases are mostly laid between June and September, and young hatch about 7 months after they are laid.